freesewing/markdown/org/docs/various/privacy/other/en.md

 ##### Use by minors under the age of 16

-You need to be at least 16 years old to use freesewing.
+For legal reasons, you need to be at least 16 years old to use freesewing.